jonascarpay/jonascarpay.github.io/posts/2021-05-16-parsing-programming-language.md

 For example, in my case, I store my tokens in a vector, so the parser state consists of just an index into that vector.
 This makes it fast, since your streaming logic is just incrementing that integer.
 The `Alternative` instance _always_ backtracks, but to still get good error messages it maintains the messages of whatever branch made the most progress while parsing.
-All in all, it's about 40 lines of code, yet it's almost _three_ times as fast as the original all-`megaparsec` parser.
+All in all, it's about 40 lines of code, yet it's almost _three_ times as fast as the old all-`megaparsec` non-tokenized parser.

 ## Conclusion